-They may occasionally work in outside weather conditions and be exposed to wet and humid conditions, temperature fluctuations, fumes, airborne particles, and toxic or caustic chemicals commonly used in instruction and cleaning.
-They may also be exposed to blood or other potentially infectious materials during their duties and to infectious diseases carried by students.
+They may occasionally work outside weather conditions and be exposed to wet and humid conditions, temperature fluctuations, fumes, airborne particles, and toxic or caustic chemicals commonly used in instruction and cleaning.
+They may also be exposed to blood or other potentially infectious materials during duties and to infectious diseases carried by students.

-Traveling on school-owned or leased vehicles may be required while supervising and assisting students.
+They may be required to travel in school-owned or leased vehicles while supervising and assisting students.